orangepizza/acme-onion/acme-onion.md

 1. CSR is signed with private part of identity key the requested onion address made from.
 2. A caSigningNonce attribute that contains token Value that challenge object provided.
-3. A applicantSigningNonce attribute that contains client-genetarted random value.
-This value SHOULD include at least 64bits of entropy.
-(CA/BR requirement)
+3. exsistance of applicantSigningNonce attribute.
+This value SHOULD include at least 64bits of entropy from client side, but server MAY NOT verify such claim, as by nature it's imposible to verify such claim of randomness.